open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Metric instruments are named.
 Regardless of the instrument kind, metric events include the instrument name, a numerical value, and an optional set of labels.
-Labels are key:value pairs associated with events describing various dimensions or categories that describe thee event.
+Labels are key:value pairs associated with events describing various dimensions or categories that describe the event.
 The Metrics API supports applying explicit labels through the API itself, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context and resources.